-Primary Faculty Supervisor: The primary faculty supervisor provides advice and assistance in refining the research question (with the clinical consultant), that will be developed by the student group, into a research project.
+Primary Faculty Supervisor: The Faculty Supervisor is the primary supervisor.
+They provide advice and assistance in refining the research question (with the Clinical Supervisor), that will be developed by the student group, into a research project.
 The supervisor is responsible for the following: